Women's Protection Units: Ideology

 The YPJ is politically aligned to the PYD, which bases its philosophy on the writings of Abdullah Öcalan, the leading ideologue in the Kurdistan Workers' Party (PKK), who is imprisoned by Turkey.
 Central to YPJ ideology is the PYD's ideological concept of "Jineology".

 Dating back to the early 1990s, Öcalan had been advocating that a ‘basic responsibility’ of the Kurdish movement was to liberate women.
 He stated that gender equality and women's liberation is necessary for Kurdish liberation.
-The PKK established its first all-female units of guerrillas in 1995, stating that in order to “break down gender roles solidified by centuries, women had to be on their own.”
+The PKK established its first all-female units of guerrillas in 1995, stating that in order to "break down gender roles solidified by centuries, women had to be on their own."
 The YPJ adheres to the same strand of feminist ideology.
 Having joined the YPJ, women must spend at least a month practicing military tactics and studying the political theories of Öcalan, including Jineology.
 In any communal decision, regarding the YPJ/YPG or otherwise, it is required that no less than 40% of women participate.

 The group has been praised by feminists for confronting traditional gender expectations and redefining the role of women in conflict in the region.
 YPJ militants often enter the militia over hardships endured in the family, like lost relatives caused by attacks or fighting.
-They play a role in changing the Islamic thinking and societal traditions by taking arms.
+They play a role in changing the societal traditions by taking arms.
 These women say they are changing their community and society by doing so.
 The YPJ has attracted international attention as an example of significant achievement for women in a region in which women are systematically disadvantaged.

 Another all-female force in northern Syria is the Bethnahrain Women's Protection Forces, which was formed as an Assyrian all-female brigade of the Syriac Military Council, seemingly inspired by the example of the YPJ.
-The Al-Bab Military Council, Kurdish Front and Liwa Thuwar al-Raqqa have also established their own female units.'
+The Al-Bab Military Council, Kurdish Front and Liwa Thuwar al-Raqqa have also established their own female units.

-Abdullah Öcalan ideas surrounding women rights have been integral to the founding of the Women’s Protection Units (YPJ) “ the struggle for women's freedom must be waged through the establishment of their own political parties, attaining a popular women's movement, building their own nongovernmental organizations and structures of democratic politics” Öcalan develops this more in 1996 when he published his theory of separation which asserts that in order to build revolution and advance women's rights, women must organize in units and organizations which are separate from traditional patriarchal structures, "If it is held that revolution cannot be made for the people, but rather by the people, then it must be held that revolution cannot merely be made for women but by women” as such, the YPJ makes women an integral part of the governmental structure of Rojava as well as giving women an independent military unit which aligns with the theory of separation.
+Abdullah Öcalan's ideas surrounding women's rights have been integral to the founding of the YPJ. Öcalan argued that "the struggle for women's freedom must be waged through the establishment of their own political parties, attaining a popular women's movement, building their own nongovernmental organizations and structures of democratic politics." Öcalan developed this idea in 1996 when he published his theory of separation, which asserts that "if it is held that revolution cannot be made for the people, but rather by the people, then it must be held that revolution cannot merely be made for women but by women.”
+The YPJ makes women an integral part of the governmental structure of Rojava as well as giving women an independent military unit which aligns with the theory of separation.
 As such the YPJ is an example of the manifestation of Kurdish political ideology particularly regarding women's role in nation building.